 From Wikipedia, the free encyclopedia.

-Edwin Stafford Nelson (born December 21, 1928) is an American actor.
+Edwin Stafford Nelson (December 21, 1928 – August 9, 2014) was an American actor.

 Nelson began acting while attending Tulane University in New Orleans.
 He left college after two years to study at the New York School of Radio and Television Technique.
 After graduating, he took a position as a director at WDSU-TV in New Orleans.
 By 1956, acting became his central focus and he moved to the Los Angeles area.
 Early in his career he worked with famed B-movie producer Roger Corman on such Corman films as Cry Baby Killers, A Bucket of Blood, Teenage Cave Man and Attack of the Crab Monsters.
 In 1958 he participated in Bruno VeSota's science fiction horror film The Brain Eaters.